Dance archive, what does it mean? Do the process of archiving and dancing come together?

 You may find more on our projects and the speakers here.

-Dancing, an expression form as much as complex as language
+Dancing, an expression form as complex as language

 Speaking any language enables communication and reflects a particular reality and beliefs system.
 It is the same for dancing.
 The latter should be considered more often when it comes to dances.
 Many are still facing stereotypes.
 It goes from being labelled exotic or entertaining, to being categorized as rude or disgusting.